Breakdown of quantization in nonlinear Thouless pumping: Introduction

-\GJ{Using a typical model system plus nonlinearity, here we demonstrate} that a dynamically evolved state during a pumping protocol may differ from the instantaneous nonlinear stationary state no matter how slow the protocol is, even if the corresponding linear model remains gapped throughout the whole process. \GJ{This puzzle is explained by finding} the presence of loop structures in the energy spectrum as a function of some adiabatic parameter.
-The emergence of loop structures in the energy spectrum at moderate nonlinearity marks the breakdown of adiabaticity, which then leads to non-quantized pumping. \GJ{We hence discover a mechanism accounting for a definite breakdown of quantized soliton pumping}, serving as a crossover from quantized nonzero pumping at weak nonlinearity~\cite{Jurgensen2022,mostaan2022quantized} to zero pumping at strong nonlinearity~\cite{Fu2022}.
+Using a typical model system plus nonlinearity, here we demonstrate that a dynamically evolved state during a pumping protocol may differ from the instantaneous nonlinear stationary state no matter how slow the protocol is, even if the corresponding linear model remains gapped throughout the whole process.
+This puzzle is explained by finding the presence of self-crossing bands (to be further elaborated below) in the energy spectrum as a function of some adiabatic parameter.
+The emergence of self-crossing bands in the energy spectrum at moderate nonlinearity marks the breakdown of adiabaticity, which then leads to non-quantized pumping.
+We hence discover a mechanism accounting for a definite breakdown of quantized soliton pumping, serving as a crossover from quantized nonzero pumping at weak nonlinearity~\cite{Jurgensen2022,mostaan2022quantized,Fu2022} to zero pumping at strong nonlinearity~\cite{Fu2022}.

+To gain another perspective on the role of self-crossing bands in altering the pumping dynamics, we consider a different but analytically simpler type of pumping involving Bloch states, then explicitly derive the nonlinear correction to the displacement that in turn also leads to the breakdown of quantization.
+In this case, we find that the critical nonlinearity strength at which loop structures start to appear corresponds to an extremum for the nonlinear drift and a singularity in both the Berry curvature and its nonlinear correction.

+To gain analytical insight into the role of loop structures in altering the pumping dynamics, we explicitly derive the nonlinear correction in the particle displacement for a Bloch state.
+Specifically, we find that the critical nonlinearity strength at which loop structures start to appear corresponds to an extremum for the nonlinear drift and a singularity in both the Berry curvature and its nonlinear correction.